No Excuses (Meghan Trainor song)

-"No Excuses" is a song by American singer-songwriter Meghan Trainor, released on March 1, 2018, as the lead single from her third major-label studio album, Treat Myself (2020).
-Trainor co-wrote it with Jacob Kasher Hindlin and Andrew Wells, who produced it as well.
+"No Excuses" is a song by the American singer-songwriter Meghan Trainor, released on March 1, 2018, as the lead single from her third major-label studio album, Treat Myself (2020).
+Trainor co-wrote it with Jacob Kasher Hindlin and Andrew Wells, who also produced the track.
 The track was announced in February 2018 along with its official single artwork.
 The pop song, with country and R&B influences, has lyrics against sexism.
 The song received acclaim from music critics, some of whom noted that it was a return to the sound of Trainor's album Title (2015).

-"No Excuses" debuted and peaked at number 46 on the US Billboard Hot 100.
-It peaked within the top 40 of few countries such as Slovakia, Hungary and Scotland.
-The track is certified Platinum in the US and Canada, and Gold in Australia.
+"No Excuses" debuted and peaked at number 46 on the US Billboard Hot 100, spending a total of 12 weeks on the chart.
+It peaked within the top 40 in countries such as Slovakia, Hungary and Scotland.
+The track has been certified Platinum in the US, Canada and Australia.

 Colin Tilley directed the music video for "No Excuses", which features visual effects showing Trainor with two carbon copies of herself and donning various outfits that were inspired by the 1980s, in pastel-colored backdrops.
-She performed the song on several shows, including The Ellen DeGeneres Show, The Tonight Show Starring Jimmy Fallon, Sport Relief, Sounds Like Friday Night and The Today Show.
+She performed the song on several shows like The Ellen DeGeneres Show, The Tonight Show Starring Jimmy Fallon, Sport Relief, Sounds Like Friday Night and The Today Show, and she included it on the set list of her 2024 concert tour, the Timeless Tour.